Program Overview

 - One day a week on research activities

-Fellows also are responsible for preparing teaching conferences for residents and staff.
+Fellows also are responsible for participating in teaching conferences for residents and staff.
 Fellows participate in teaching residents and medical students in the evaluation and management of endourologic and laparoscopic urology patients.

 Endourologic fellows receive a salary at the PGY6 level for the state of Tennessee.